-- Statice – Statice are used on both fresh and dried floral arrangements.
+- Statice – Statice is used on both fresh and dried floral arrangements.
 They begin blooming in summer, and bloom into fall.
-Statice are relatively easy to grow because they are hardy plants that are drought tolerant and deer resistant.
+Statice is relatively easy to grow because they are hardy plants that are drought tolerant and deer resistant.

 - Veronicas – Veronicas are known for their narrow, spiky shape.
 They have a long bloom time — six to eight weeks — and bloom throughout the summer.
 They’re also known as speedwell, and known for their vivid blues and purples.

 - Green Trick Dianthus – Green trick dianthus is a unique flower that has a fuzzy, globe-like appearance.
 It was bred in Japan, and is relatively new to the cut flower market, but works well in bouquets and centerpieces because of its long vase life.